 OAAM is a spectacular new Museum being built in Oman by COX Architects, approximately 2 hours from Muscat.
 Working with our friends at EVENT we are creating a series of installations and interactive exhibits that explore the Architecture, Visual Arts and Crafts of the Omani people.
 The centrepiece is a large scale videomapped gallery where we will be presenting 5 of the Omans most iconic buildings across a 16 projector mapped architectural space.
 This will be supplemented by a series of interactives using hand tracking, motion control and augmented reality to allow visitors to create digital artworks of their own.

-Due to open in Spring 2021 we are lead AV designers on the project and will be delivering almost 40 new exhibits including all the large media installations for Glasgow’s Burrell Collection.
+Due to open in late 2021 we are lead AV designers on the project and will be delivering almost 40 new exhibits including all the large media installations for Glasgow’s Burrell Collection.
 Undergoing a massive refurbishment the new scheme will unlock over 40% more exhibition space and give visitors an insight into not just the bulk of the collection usually kept in store but also the work of the conservators, curators and staff at the Museum.
-Also collaborating with Joachim King studio on designing bespoke furniture that incorporates our interactive exhibits… make the digital physical!
+Also collaborating with Joachim King Studio on designing bespoke furniture that incorporates our interactive exhibits… make the digital physical!

 A key part of our studio practice is research and exploring new technologies, working methods and innovative ways of defining media and interaction design.
 That can be a challenge when in the midst of fast-moving live projects, so late last year we launched ISO’s dedicated R&D facility ‘isoLabs’.
 Here we have a creative technology research team working on a slate of projects with cultural and commercial partners, artists and performers and academia to explore audience behaviours and the creative opportunities in immersive technologies.
 Clients to date include National Theatre of Scotland, Royal Conservatoire, Aproxima, Sonica Festival, Glasgow Life, Media Academy at University West of Scotland, Glasgow School of Art, Glasgow University, Innovate UK and artists the Butler Brothers, and Rachel MacLean.
 Projects visible at isoLABS.io